 We are sent To give thee from our royal master thanks, Only to herald thee into his sight, Not pay thee.

-He bade me, from him, call thee thane of Cawdor: In which additional, hail, most worthy thane, for it is thine.
+And, for an earnest of a greater honor, He bade me, from him, call thee thane of Cawdor: In which addition, hail, most worthy thane, For it is thine

 The rest is labor which is not used for you: I’ll be myself the harbinger and make joyful The hearing of my wife with your approach.
 So humbly take my leave.

 Thou 'rt mad to say it.
 Is not thy master with him, who, were ’t so, Would have informed for preparation?